 10. Allentown Historic Neighborhood

 This Buffalo neighborhood is historic, hip, and luxurious.
 In June, the Allentown Art Festival draws thousands of visitors to Buffalo for vendors and craft beer (image above).
 The festival is free to attend!
 You can also catch some live musical performances on the weekends.
-Every Saturday afternoon at 4:30 pm, a Celtic jam group performs at Nietzche’s, a casual bar in the neighborhood.
+Every Saturday afternoon at 4:30 pm, a Celtic jam group performs at Nietzche’s which is a casual bar in the neighborhood.
 Grab a beer and enjoy the show!

 And while you are in Allentown, walk the streets for some beautiful, historic architecture.
-These types of homes are not available in many cities, but the Allentown district offers some real show-stoppers.
+These types of homes are not available in many cities, but the Allentown historic district offers some real show-stoppers.

 Western New York is full of wonderful attractions, and most of them are right in the heart of Buffalo.
 A weekend in this city is inexpensive, family-friendly, and fun.
 If you have not been to Buffalo already, add it to your bucket list!

-You can spend as much or as little as you like to take in the area attractions, but these free items are a great way to spend less when you are enjoying your day trip, or week’s vacation, in the city of Buffalo.
+You can spend as much or as little as you like to take in the area attractions, but these free items are a great way to spend less when you are enjoying your day trip, or week vacation, in the city of Buffalo.

 ● If you enjoyed this post, be sure to sign up for the Ann’s Entitled Life weekly newsletter, and never miss another article!